 Publication

 This policy shall be made available to students, parents of students and staff members.
-This policy and contact information for the Title IX Ccoordinator shall be prominently published in the student handbook and on the district website.
+This policy and contact information for the Title IX coordinator shall be prominently published in the student handbook and on the district website.
 This policy shall also be made available at each school office and at the district office.
 The district shall post this policy on a sign in all grade 6 through 12 schools, on a sign that is at least 8.5 inches by 11 inches in size.
 A copy of the policy will be made available to any person upon request.

 END OF POLICY